Principality of Hungary

-The Hungarians, a semi-nomadic people forming a tribal alliance led by Árpád (founder of the Árpád dynasty) arrived from Etelköz which was their earlier principality east of the Carpathians.
+The Hungarians, a semi-nomadic people, formed a tribal alliance led by Árpád (founder of the Árpád dynasty) who arrived from Etelköz, their earlier principality east of the Carpathians.

 During the period, the power of the Hungarian Grand Prince seemed to be decreasing irrespective of the success of the Hungarian military raids across Europe.
 The tribal territories, ruled by Hungarian warlords (chieftains), became semi-independent polities (e.g., the domains of Gyula the Younger in Transylvania).
 These territories were united again only under the rule of St. Stephen.
 The semi-nomadic Hungarian population adopted settled life.
 The chiefdom society changed to a state society.
-Since the second half of the 10th century, Christianity started to spread.
+From the second half of the 10th century, Christianity started to spread.
 The principality was succeeded by the Christian Kingdom of Hungary with the coronation of St Stephen I at Esztergom on Christmas Day 1000 (its alternative date is 1 January 1001).

-The Hungarian historiography calls the entire period from 896 to 1000 "the age of principality".
+The period from 896 to 1000 is called "the age of principality" within Hungarian historiography.

-Name
+Etymology

 The ethnonym of the Hungarian tribal alliance is uncertain.
-According to one view, following Anonymus's description, the federation was called "Hetumoger / Seven Magyars" ("VII principales persone qui Hetumoger dicuntur", "seven princely persons who are called Seven Magyars"), though the word "Magyar" possibly comes from the name of the most prominent Hungarian tribe, called Megyer.
+According to one view, following the description in the 13th century chronicle, Gesta Hungarorum, the federation was called "Hetumoger / Seven Magyars" ("VII principales persone qui Hetumoger dicuntur", "seven princely persons who are called Seven Magyars"), though the word "Magyar" possibly comes from the name of the most prominent Hungarian tribe, called Megyer.
 The tribal name "Megyer" became "Magyar" referring to the Hungarian people as a whole.
 Written sources called Magyars as "Hungarians" prior to their invasion of the Carpathian Basin when they still lived on the steppes of Eastern Europe (in 837 "Ungri" mentioned by Georgius Monachus, in 862 "Ungri" by Annales Bertiniani, in 881 "Ungari" by the Annales ex Annalibus Iuvavensibus).

 In contemporary Byzantine sources, written in Greek, the country was known as "Western Tourkia" in contrast to Eastern (Khazar) Tourkia.
 The Jewish Hasdai ibn Shaprut around 960 called the polity "the land of the Hungrin" (the land of the Hungarians) in a letter to Joseph of the Khazars.